w3c/did-extensions/.github/PULL_REQUEST_TEMPLATE/register_did_method.md

 Changes regarging the required criteria may be requested.

-If there are not objections or changes requested,
+If there are no objections or changes requested,

-your method will be registered after a minium of 7 days.
+your method will be registered after a minimum of 7 days.